N4vr4Z/ArchInstall/Install.md

 Ctrl+C / exit to leave iwd prompt

-- **Mobile broadband modem** — connect to the mobile network with the [mmcli](https://wiki.archlinux.org/title/Mobile_broadband_modem#ModemManager) utility.

-`Ping google.com` to check if your internet connection is working
+Use command `Ping google.com` to check if your internet connection is working